bguplp/Yolo_python_container_for_ros/README.md

 Or just train with `-map` flag:

-`./darknetdetector train data/obj.data yolo-obj.cfg darknet53.conv.74 -map`
+`./darknet detector train data/obj.data yolo-obj.cfg darknet53.conv.74 -map`

 So you will see mAP-chart (red-line) in the Loss-chart Window. mAP will be calculated for each 4 Epochs using `valid=valid.txt` file that is specified in `obj.data` file (`1 Epoch = images_in_train_txt / batch` iterations)